In-Context Probing: Toward Building Robust Classifiers via Probing Large Language Models: Probing

 \section{Probing}

 Probes, or diagnostic classifiers, are light-weight classifiers trained to predict a property of interest from representations extracted from a model \citep{alain2016understanding, hupkes2018visualisation}.
-Originally, probes are used as a diagnostic tool, i.e., to assess whether information about a property is encoded in the representations or not.
+Originally, probes were used as a diagnostic tool, i.e., to assess whether or not information about a property is encoded in the representations.
 In this section, we explain how to re-purpose probes from diagnostic tools to accurate and robust classifiers.

-Given an input prompt sequence $\prompt = [p_1, p_2, \dots, p_N]$, which consists of an instruction and an input, a transformer-based encoder generates a sequence of representations $\reps = [\rep_1, \rep_2, \dots, \rep_N] \in \mathbb{R}^{N \times d}$, where $d$ is the dimensionality of the encoder model.\footnote{In this work, we probe the representations extracted from the last layer of the encoder.
-However, one can probe decoder-only models in a similar manner.} Our attentional probe, computes the attention weights:
+Given an input prompt sequence $\prompt = [x_1, x_2, \dots, x_N]$, which consists of an instruction and an input, a transformer-based encoder generates a sequence of representations $\reps = [\rep_1, \rep_2, \dots, \rep_N] \in \mathbb{R}^{N \times d}$, where $d$ is the dimensionality of the encoder model.\footnote{In this work, we probe the representations extracted from the last layer of the encoder.
+However, one can probe decoder-only models in a similar manner.} A probe is a function $\probe$ which receives input representations $\reps$ and predicts the index of the label $m \in \{1, 2, \dots, M\}$, where $M$ is the number of classification labels.
+Next, we introduce two architectures that we evaluate for building probing classifiers. \paragraph{Logistic Regression Probe.} A logistic regression probe receives representations $\reps$ for an input sequence $\prompt$, and predicts the classification label as

+Where $\bm{\theta} = (\weights \in \mathbb{R}^{d \times M}, \bias \in \mathbb{R}^M)$ are learned parameters of the probing model. \paragraph{Attentional Probe.} Our attentional probe is a single attention layer (with one attention head).
+It recieves the sequence of contextualized representations and predicts the classification label as